Honors & Awards

 Taylor missed nearly all of his junior year because of injury, rushing just 20 times for 106 yards.
 As a sophomore, Taylor helped the team to a 13-1 record and a trip to the state quarterfinals.
 He was the District 19-5A Newcomer of the Year after rushing for 1,553 yards and 18 touchdowns.
 Taylor ranked among the nation’s top 250 overall prospects and top 25 running backs by Rivals.com and in the 247 Sports composite rankings.
 Taylor had dozens of offers before choosing Nebraska, including Alabama, Arkansas, Baylor, Florida State, Kansas State, Oklahoma, Oklahoma State, Stanford and Wisconsin.

 The son of Barry and Fedora Taylor, Adam was born on July 19, 1995.
-He is a business administration major.
-He has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline and local community rec center outreach events.
-He was a member of the Tom Osborne Citizenship Team in 2017.
+He has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline, Shop with a Jock and local hospital outreach events.
+He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2017.